ClementNerma/Rave/docs/master.md

 println!(obj as string); // Prints: 'Hello world!'
 ```

-You may notice the `implements Stringifyable` part: it indicates the class implements a given interface.
+You may notice the `impl Stringifyable` part: it indicates the class implements a given interface.
 Though it's entirely optionnal - this could would have worked without this code - it's highly recommanded because it explicits the class' intentions (it is intended to be stringifyable) and avoids forgetting to implement a given member of the interface.

 There is another widely-used interface: